Top Countries Offering Digital Nomad Visas in 2026

 Which countries offer digital nomad visas?

-As of 2025, over 50 countries offer digital nomad visas, including Spain, Portugal, Estonia, Croatia, Mexico, Costa Rica, New Zealand, Greece, Barbados, and Dubai (UAE).
+As of 2026, more than 50 countries offer digital nomad visas, including Spain, Portugal, Estonia, Croatia, Mexico, Costa Rica, New Zealand, Greece, Barbados, and Dubai (UAE).

 What are the requirements for obtaining a digital nomad visa?